msymeonides/Migrate3D/README.md

 ### Convex Hull Volume

 The volume of a convex hull contained within the track is calculated.
 Essentially represents how much volume a cell covered during its tracking history.
-Similarly to Straightness, a Time-Corrected value is also provided by mutiplying each Convex Hull Volume value by the square root of the duration of that cell’s track (needed when the tracking duration of the cells in the dataset varies).
+Similarly to Straightness, a Time-Corrected value is also provided by multiplying each Convex Hull Volume value by the square root of the duration of that cell’s track (needed when the tracking duration of the cells in the dataset varies).

 ## Contacts